 Mr. Rodriguez was recognized as Citizen of the Year by the Dominican Parade and Festival Committee in Philadelphia

-Mr. Rodriguez is married to Pamela Waltz and has two children, Anadelia, a graduate of Philadelphia University now a Peace Corps volunteer in Africa, and Daniel,
+Mr. Rodriguez is married to Pamela Walz and has two children, Anadelia and Daniel.

 David Brown is a Germantown, Philadelphia resident.
 He works with great joy as the Finance Director for Folk Arts Cultural Treasures Charter School in Chinatown.

 Previously, David worked as a non-profit administrator for 25 years, primarily in the performing arts (Painted Bride Art Center, New Orleans Ballet, InterAct Theater Company) in management, finance, and marketing.
 In these roles, he dedicated himself to ensuring that the diverse stories of artists would be shared, be it from the stage or within the community.
 He also co-founded, with his spouse, the theater company Gas & Electric Arts (2005 -2015).

 By night, David is the host of “The Jazz Continuum” a weekly community radio show on Saturday nights from 6-8pm, on G-Town Radio, WGGT 92.9 FM

 Janis Chakars is an associate professor of communication and digital media at Neumann University, where he incorporates WNUW into his work with students.
 His professional experience ranges from the Mongolian state news agency to WHYY’s community-based NewsWorks project in Northwest Philadelphia.
 His scholarship has appeared in Journalism History, the International Journal of Communication, American Journalism, International Research in Children’s Literature, and elsewhere.
 An active musician, he has toured North America, Europe, and Japan.